snehilvj/dmc-docs/docs/code-highlight/code-highlight.md

 * `bash` / `sh`
 * `sql`
 * `markdown` / `md`

-These were selected to optimize bundle size and load performance while covering the most common use cases across data science, web development, and configuration formats.

 If you set `language="some-unsupported-lang"`, the code will render with no syntax highlighting.